MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 # Lab 3 - Manage Azure resources by Using ARM Templates

-## Lab scenario
+## Lab Overview

-Now that you explored the basic Azure administration capabilities associated with provisioning resources and organizing them based on resource groups by using the Azure portal, you need to carry out the equivalent task by using Azure Resource Manager templates.
+ In this hands-on lab, you will learn to manage Azure resources using ARM templates, automating resource deployment and management.
+You'll explore editing, redeploying templates, and deploying resources using Azure PowerShell, CLI, and Bicep.

 ## Lab objectives

 -  Task 1: Create an Azure Resource Manager template.